szapp/Ninja/README.md

 # Assembling

 **This is purely for people who want to contribute to this project.
 There is otherwise *no need to assemble Ninja yourself* as the latest build is always available for download.**
+Nevertheless, the required resource file `iklg.data` is not included in this repository.
+Without it building is not possible.

 Building Ninja consists of a cascade of assembling the core and assembling the DLL wrapper.
 First, the core is assembled into binary files.
 These are then read and included when assembling the wrapper which is